LAXMINARAYAN24/Happy-Birthday/happy-birthday-animation/README.md

 - `js/greeting-card.js`: Web component for displaying a personalized greeting card with interactive animations.

+- `js/countdown.js`: Responsible for controlling the full-screen countdown overlay.
+Safe: only runs when overlay elements exist in the DOM (guarded), and does not auto-open the greeting card.
+Keeps behavior identical to previous inline implementation.

 - `README.md`: This documentation file provides instructions on how to run the animation and any other relevant information.

 ## How to Run the Animation